nullstyle/name-database/README.md

 Ensuring a name is represented in the database is as simple as `rake name:given:adam` which will ensure that the adam name has an entry in the db.

-## Data file format

-TODO
+## File Structure

+Each data file is a single yaml document, whose root node is sequence.
+Elements of the sequence can either be scalar string or a single-element mapping that maps a name to a set of meta data.
+This may be easier to explain with an example:

+    ---
+    - scott  #single name with no meta data
+    - scott: #maps the name scott to the meta data below
+        gender: male
+        origin: gaelic
+        census1990:
+          frequency: 0.546
+          rank: 32

 ## TODO

-- Build importer for both 1990 and 2000 census data
+- Build importer for both 1990 census data
 - Build Freebase importer that will take a person article and populate their name into the data files
-- Fine some good mythological and historical name lists, such we have data about
+- Find some good mythological and historical name lists, such we can have data for creating genre-appropriate names
 - Add a sqlite compiler that will produce a sqlite database from the input data files